Benefits of Nasal Breathing: Why Nasal Breathing Matters

 20. Increases Oxygenation and Promotes Healthy Ph Balance

 Nose breathing reduces the volume of Carbon Dioxide (CO2) released during exhalation.
 CO2 is needed to release oxygen from your blood to your brain, organs, muscles, and cells (Bohr Effect).
 The sinuses trap CO2 at the end of exhalation.
-CO2 helps to reduce constriction in the airways and blood vessels and facilitates the release of oxygen from the red blood cells and oxygen delivery to the other cells of your body by helping to balance the Ph of the blood.
+CO2 helps relax the airways and blood vessels while supporting the release of oxygen from red blood cells.
+It also plays a key role in balancing blood pH, ensuring oxygen is delivered efficiently to every cell in the body.

 21. Leads to Healthier Teeth and Gums

-Nose breathing supports better oral health, while mouth breathing can lead to issues.
-Breathing through your mouth dries out your gums, tongue, and oral cavity, leaving them exposed to harmful particles and pathogens.
-It also increases acidity in your mouth, which can speed up tooth decay and gum problems.
+Breathing through your nose supports better oral health, while mouth breathing can lead to issues such as dry gums, tongue, and oral cavity; leaving them exposed to harmful particles and pathogens.
+It also increases acidity in your mouth, which can speed up tooth decay and cause gum problems.
 Keeping your mouth moist through nose breathing not only helps protect your teeth and gums but also reduces the risk of gum disease and bad breath.

 22. Connects you to your Emotions

-Nose breathing increases your sense of smell, linking it to the Limbic system, which is the seat of your emotional body.
+Apart from the physical health benefits of nasal breathing, it can also improve your emotional health.
+It does this by increasing your sense of smell, linking it to the Limbic system, which is the seat of your emotional body.
 This drives more awareness around how you feel about certain things.
-In fact, smell is a very important environmental factor for survival.

 23. Regulates Body Temperature

-Nose breathing brings air into the sphenoid sinuses to cool the pituitary gland which helps regulate your body temperature.
+Breathing air in through your nose brings it into the sphenoid sinuses to cool the pituitary gland – this helps to regulate your body temperature.

 24. Helps Regulate Sleep

-Breathing through your nose keeps your nasal passages open.
-Having a clear nasal passage allows light to reach the pituitary gland through the sphenoid sinus to help regulate your sleeping patterns.
+In addition to reducing the risk of sleep apnoea, nasal breathing also helps regulate your sleep by keeping your nasal passages open.
+Having clear nasal passages allows light to reach the pituitary gland through the sphenoid sinus, helping to regulate your sleeping patterns.

 25. Reduces Snoring